 Day 6: Tal to Bagarchhap (2160m), 5-6 hrs walk

 Again after breakfast, we start our trek with a pleasant walk along the bank of the Marsyangdi River.
-Crossing few suspension bridges and walking the sandy trails bring us to a big settlement, Dharapani.
-An hour walk from Dharapani would bring us in Bagarchhap Village for the overnight.
+Crossing a few suspension bridges and walking the sandy trails bring us to a big settlement, Dharapani.
+An hour walk from Dharapani would bring us to Bagarchhap Village for the overnight.
 Overnight at Bagarchhap.

 Day 7: Bagarchhap to Chame (2670m), 6 hrs walk

 After breakfast, we start our trek and from today we start to feel the altitude.
-The air gets cooler, the landscape, vegetation around begin to change, and flanking regions have few sparsely populated villages.
+The air gets cooler, the landscape, and vegetation around begin to change, and flanking regions have few sparsely populated villages.
 We start our trek with an easy walk to Danaque and then the trail goes along the steep uphill climb to Timang Village.
 Timing village offers a magnificent view of the Manaslu Range and a closer view of Lamjung & Annapurna II.
 After Taming, trekkers enjoy an easy and pleasant walk to Chame.
 We ascend and descend occasionally, we cross past buckwheat fields, apple farms, and green forest to reach Chame.
 Enjoy your evening in Chame by exploring around.
 Overnight at Chame.

 Day 8: Chame to Pisang (3200m), 5-6 hrs walk

 Today, we start our trek after breakfast and continue our trek by crossing the suspension bridge over the Marsyangdi River.
-The trail goes through the pine forest with few ups and down to arrive in Bhartang Village.
-The trek continues along the leveled trail for a while before we cross the suspension bridge again over Marsyangdi River.
+The trail goes through the pine forest with a few ups and down to arrive at Bhartang Village.
+The trek continues along the levelled trail for a while before we cross the suspension bridge again over the Marsyangdi River.
 Then we climb steeply high through the pine forest that brings us to the top of the ridge, Dhukur Pokhari.
 On the way to Pisang, we will have a wonderful view of Pisang peak and Mt.
 Chulu.
-In the evening, we visit upper Pisang village which is famous for Tibetan-style houses, monasteries along with the panoramic view of the Annapurna range and valley.
+In the evening, we visit upper Pisang village which is famous for Tibetan-style houses, and monasteries along with the panoramic view of the Annapurna range and valley.
 Overnight at Pisang.

 Day 9: Pisang to Manang (3540m), 5 hrs walk

 After breakfast, we start our trek with a pleasant walk through the pine forest.
 The trail goes gently up for half an hour to the top of the ridge.
-From here, we can see the beautiful Manang Valley, which offers the view of Humde village with a short air-strip, as well as towering peaks of Gangapurna, Annapurna II & III, Tilicho, and more.
+From here, we can see the beautiful Manang Valley, which offers a view of Humde village with a short airstrip, as well as towering peaks of Gangapurna, Annapurna II & III, Tilicho, and more.
 From here it is easy to walk almost flat to Humde village.
-Further trekking for an hour brings us to traditionally built village Braga.
+Further trekking for an hour brings us to the traditionally built village of Braga.
 From Braga, it is less than an hour’s walk to Manang Village for the overnight.
 Explore Manang village and Overnight at Manang.